zhufuyi/sponge_doc/en/deployment.md

 ### 🏷Build and Upload Container Images

-Web and microservices created by sponge support building and pushing container images with simple commands, allowing you to easily push images to a private image repository.
+Web and grpc services created by sponge support building and pushing container images with simple commands, allowing you to easily push images to a private image repository.

 #### 🔹Build Container Images